 Solute water potential is determined by the concentration of the solute present.
 It decreases with increase in solute concentration, thus its negative value.
 Turgor pressure potential value could be positive or negative.
-In a flaccid cell, where there is a net outward movement of water molecule, the value for turgor pressure potential is negative, creating tension; conversely with net inward movement of water into the cell, leading to turgid cell, the value becomes positive or positive hydrostatic pressure.
-The balance between negative value of solute potential and positive value of Turgor Pressure potential creates a balance, leading to negative water potential, since it is a rarity to have pure water in a cell.
+In a flaccid cell, where there is a net outward movement of water molecule, the value for turgor pressure potential is negative, creating tension; conversely with net inward movement of water into the cell, leading to turgid cell, the value becomes positive or positive hydrostatic pressure potential creates a balance, leading to negative water potential, since it is a rarity to have pure water in a cell.
 Matric Potential is as a result of the adhesion property of water, it is most prominent during the movement of water in the soil.
 Gravitational potential increases when water is raised above a height above a reference point.
 Water flows down gravitational potential gradient, all things been equal.
 At the microscopic level of the plant vascular tissue one may omit the role of gravitational and matric potential components of water potential, though their relevance increases with the increase in organizational level of the plant.

-'''

-1 Atmosphere = 760mmHg @ Sea level, 45^0 latitude
+1 Atmosphere = 760mmHg @ Sea level, $45^{\circ}$ latitude

-= 1.013 bar

-= 0.1013MPa

-= 1.013 x 10^5 Pa
+= 1.013 bar = 0.1013MPa = $1.013 \times 10^5$ Pa

-'''